netgen/local-development-setup/mysql/README.md

 You will probably want a graphical UI client to work with the database server.
 For MacOS, [TablePlus](https://tableplus.com/) is a good choice, offering unlimited free trial with reasonable limitations for light use.
+For Ubuntu, you can use [DBeaver Community](https://dbeaver.io/) which is free and multi-platform tool with support for all popular databases and offers a lot of features.

 Install your preferred GUI client and configure the connection to the server with the `admin` user.
 If the connection works, you've finished installing and